WJSoftware/wj.Ocelot.Configuration/README.md

 # Why This Package Is Needed

 Ocelot is a practical way to route HTTP calls in a microservice architecture.
-However (and surprisingly), the configuration is not friendly at all when it comes to defining the routes.
-Why surprisingly?
-Because it is so common to have the need to change the hosts according to the environment that it is beyond comprehension why this wasn't taken into consideration when the route configuration was designed.
+However, the configuration is not friendly at all when it comes to defining the routes in terms of **DRYness** (Don't Repeat Yourself) and value overrides.

-So what is this design problem?
+So what is the problem with Ocelot's configuration design?
 Simple:  The `Routes` property in the configuration JSON is an **array**.
 The .Net Configuration engine cannot override properties at the *array element* level.
-This means that even if only one tiny piece of information needs to change in a 1000-line route configuration, all 1000 lines must be repeated in a new configuration file.  **DRY** (Don't Repeat Yourself) also applies to configuration values.
-This is a major issue.
+This means that even if only one tiny piece of information needs to change in a 1000-line route configuration in a different environment, all 1000 lines must be repeated in a new configuration file.

+The second problem is that some required values must always be repeated, namely the microservice's host, port number, scheme, and there's no single property to set a root path.
+This means that common pieces of routes will be repeated in the `UpstreamPathTemplate` property in every route.

 So **wj.Ocelot.Configuration** was born to re-design the route configuration in a manner that allows easy, single-place configuration value declarations that can be as easily overridden by following the rules of the .Net